NicolaLino/Advance-Car-Dealer-Application/README.md

-# Car Dealer Application
-# 🚀 Advance Car Dealer Android App
+# 🚀 Car Dealer Android Application

 ## Introduction
 Welcome to the **Advance Car Dealer** Android application.
 This app provides a seamless experience for users to explore, reserve, and interact with the car dealer's offerings.